What is MIG Welding? How to MIG Weld Thin Metal

 Key Tips:

-• Start at the low end of the voltage range and adjust upward only if necessary.
+• Start at the lower end of the voltage range and increase only if necessary.

 • Keep welds short and intermittent on thin sheets to avoid warping.